Olympic Games: Amateurism and professionalism

-The Gold medal game between Russia and Czech Republic at the 1998 Winter Olympics; professional NHL players have been permitted to participate in ice hockey since then.
+The Gold medal game between Russia and Czech Republic at the 1998 Winter Olympics; professional National Hockey League players have been eligible to participate in ice hockey since then.

 The ethos of the aristocracy as exemplified in the English public school greatly influenced Pierre de Coubertin.
 The public schools subscribed to the belief that sport formed an important part of education, an attitude summed up in the saying mens sana in corpore sano, a healthy mind in a healthy body.
 In this ethos, a gentleman was one who became an all-rounder, not the best at one specific thing.
 There was also a prevailing concept of fairness, in which practising or training was considered tantamount to cheating.
 Those who practised a sport professionally were considered to have an unfair advantage over those who practised it merely as a hobby.

 The exclusion of professionals caused several controversies throughout the history of the modern Olympics.
-The 1912 Olympic pentathlon and decathlon champion Jim Thorpe was stripped of his medals when it was discovered that he had played semi-professional baseball before the Olympics.
-His medals were posthumously restored by the IOC in 1983 after a ruling found that the decision to strip him of his medals fell outside of the 30-day period.
+The 1912 Olympic pentathlon and decathlon champion Jim Thorpe was stripped of his medals when it was discovered that he had taken expense money playing semi-professional baseball before the Olympics.
+His medals were posthumously restored by the IOC in 1983 after a ruling found that the decision to strip him of his medals fell outside of the required 30-day period.
 Swiss and Austrian skiers boycotted the 1936 Winter Olympics in support of their skiing teachers, who were not allowed to compete because they earned money with their sport and were thus considered professionals.

 The advent of the state-sponsored "full-time amateur athlete" of the Eastern Bloc countries eroded the ideology of the pure amateur, as it put the self-financed amateurs of the Western countries at a disadvantage.
 The Soviet Union entered teams of athletes who were all nominally students, soldiers, or working in a profession, but in reality they were all paid by the state to train on a full-time basis.
 The situation greatly disadvantaged American and Western European athletes, and this was a significant factor in the decline of American medal hauls in the 1970s and 1980s.
 As a result, the Olympics shifted away from amateurism, as envisioned by Pierre de Coubertin, to allowing participation of professional athletes, but only in the 1990s, after the collapse of the Soviet Union and its influence within the IOC.